About NHS Fife

 9. MONITORING AND REVIEW ARRANGEMENTS

-The Director of Organisational Development is responsible for the ongoing review of the application of this policy.
-The policy will be formally reviewed on a bi-annual basis.
+The Director of Workforce is responsible for the ongoing review of the application of this policy.
+The policy will be formally reviewed on an bi-annual basis.